awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-access-permissions.md

 The ACL can be modified by either creating a new ACL or changing the grants specified in the current ACL\.
 The updated ACL becomes the new current ACL by passing it to the `PutObjectAcl` method\.

 The following code uses the ACL retrieved by `GetObjectAcl` and adds a new grant to it\.
 The user or grantee is given READ permission for the object\.
 The modified ACL is passed to `PutObjectAcl`, making it the new current ACL\.
-For further details, see [the example source file](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/cpp/example_code/s3/get_put_object_acl.cpp)\.

 ```
 bool AwsDoc::S3::PutObjectAcl(const Aws::String& bucketName,